Who: Boys and Girls Basketball Players from Kindergarten through College

 As we approach our busy season all training’s need to be paid for in advance.
 If you cancel training less than 48 hours before the scheduled training you will be charged for the court time.
 That charge will be $20.00.
 You will not be charged the trainers fee.
 If you cancel the day of, you will be charged the whole amount.
 Normally, we are flexible but during our busy season we have fewer courts available.
 This policy will go in effect from December 1st 2017 until April 30th 2018

 As we approach our busy season all training’s need to be paid for in advance.
-If you cancel training less than 48 hours before the scheduled training you will be charged for the court time.
-That charge will be $20.00.
-You will not be charged the trainers fee.
-If you cancel the day off you will be charged the whole amount.
+If you cancel training less than 48 hours before the scheduled training, you will be charged for the court time.
+That charge will be the training fee.
 Normally we are flexible but during our busy season we have fewer courts available.
 This policy is in effect year-round.
 For multiple player and group training, email firstname.lastname@example.org for pricing.

 |High School||One Session||Two Sessions||Four Sessions||Six Sessions|

 |4th-8th Grade||One Session||Two Sessions||Four Sessions||Six Sessions|

 Private Training Payment